mohitgundal/Calculator-App/README.md

 Licensed under the MIT License – see the LICENSE file for details.

-## 👋 Connect with Me
+## 🙋‍♂️ Author
-Made with ❤️ by Mohit Gundal
+Made with ❤️ by **Mohit Gundal**
+Let’s connect:
 📫 [LinkedIn](https://www.linkedin.com/in/mohitbuilds/) • 🌐 [mohitbuilds.com](https://mohitbuilds.com) • 📷 [Instagram](https://www.instagram.com/_mohitbuilds/)

-💡 Thank you for visiting!
-If you found this project helpful, give it a ⭐ on GitHub!
+## 🙏 Thank you for visiting!
+If you found this project helpful, consider giving it a ⭐ on GitHub — it helps a lot!